 Provides interfaces for obtaining both real-time as well as end-of-day prices from a wide variety of data vendors.
 Real-time prices can be obtained from DTN and CQG.
 End of day prices can be obtained from DTN, CQG, CSI, Yahoo, any Excel spreadsheet, text files, and your brokerage statements.

-DMAXX is a sponsor of CTA Expo Chicago - September 15, 2016
+DMAXX is a sponsor of the Emerging Managed Forum Miami - December 8, 2016

 The Emerging Manager Forum in Miami, Florida provides emerging hedge funds and CTAs from Europe, the U.S. and Latin America the opportunity to network and exchange ideas with capital sources from those regions looking for new sources of alpha for their portfolios.
 EMF is designed with significant networking time for participants and sessions with topics that will benefit capital sources and managers.

 To learn more about this event, visit their web site at http://www.emergingmanagerforum.com/miami/.